-On August 30, 2023, RRE3 issued approximately \$433,229 of its face amount 6.00% Variable Funding Surplus Notes, final maturity July 1, 2043 (the 2043 Surplus Note) in exchange for an equivalent face amount of 6.00% Variable Funding Credit-Linked Notes, final maturity July 1, 2043 (the2043 CLN) issued by Weston 2043 LLC, an "orphan" special purpose Delaware limited liability company (Weston 2043) established by RRE3 and Hannover.
+On August 30, 2023, RRE3 issued \$433,229 of its face amount 6.00% Variable Funding Surplus Notes, final maturity July 1, 2043 (the 2043 Surplus Note) in exchange for an equivalent face amount of 6.00% Variable Funding Credit-Linked Notes, final maturity July 1, 2043 (the 2043 CLN) issued by Weston 2043 LLC, an "orphan" special purpose Delaware limited liability company (Weston 2043) established by RRE3 and Hannover.
 The principal amount of the 2043 Surplus Note will always mirror the principal amount of the 2043 CLN; and the 2043 Surplus Note and the 2043 CLN will each accrue interest on the outstanding principal amount at 6.00% per annum, which amounts are non cash and will be fully offset pursuant to a netting agreement.
 The 2043 CLN supports non-economic reserves required to be carried by the Company's domestic insurance subsidiaries under Regulation XXX and Guideline AXXX.

 Concurrently with the issuance of the 2043 CLN, Weston 2043 entered into a risk transfer agreement with Hannover (Block 2 Risk Transfer Agreement) pursuant to which, in exchange for a fee, Hannover will provide liquidity to Weston 2043 for any redemption/monetization of the 2043 CLN.
 As of August 30, 2023, AM Best assigned a Long-Term Issue Credit Rating of "A" to the 2043 CLN.
+Subsequently, on June 20, 2024, AM Best reaffirmed its Long-Term Issue Credit Rating of "A" to the 2043 CLN.
 Upon request by WRAC for payment under the 2043 CLN, the 2043 CLN will be drawn down in the amount of such request and Hannover will back such request through operation of the Block 2 Risk Transfer Agreement.
-In connection with each draw, the outstanding principal balance of the 2043 Surplus Note and the 2043 CLN will be reduced by the amount of the draw and a 6.00% Funded Surplus Note II in the same amount of the draw will be issued to Hannover.
+In connection with each draw, the outstanding principal balance of the 2043 Surplus Note and the 2043 CLN will be reduced by the amount of the draw and a 6.00% Funded 2043 Surplus Note in the same amount of the draw will be issued to Hannover.

-The 2043 Surplus Note is classified as other debt and the 2043 CLN is a component of issuer obligations - non-affiliates held-to-maturity on the consolidated balance sheet.
+The 2043 Surplus Note is classified as other debt and the 2043 CLN is a component of issuer obligations - non-affiliates held-to-maturity on the consolidated balance sheets.
 Considering the "linked" and illiquid nature of the 2043 CLN and 2043 Surplus Note, both notes are classified as held-to-maturity and carried at amortized cost.
-The net interest expense paid by RRE3 is zero and the financing fee is recognized in interest expense, in the consolidated statement of comprehensive income (loss).
+The net interest expense paid by RRE3 is zero and the financing fee is recognized in interest expense, in the consolidated statements of comprehensive income (loss).
 Information regarding the two notes are as follows: